descarty-org/coda/README.md

-# Coda: Local GenAI Models on Cloud Run - A Go & HTMX Integration Example
+# Coda: Run Local GenAI Models on Cloud Run with Go

 ## Overview

-Coda is an example application for building a secure, scalable, and observable Large Language Model (LLM) powered application.
-The web application is built with Go and HTMX, and integrates with OpenAI, Langfuse, and Local GenAI Models models.
-The project includes Terraform configurations for deploying to Google Cloud Run with GPU support.
+Coda is a production-ready application that demonstrates deploying GenAI models on Google Cloud Run with GPU acceleration.
+The project integrates a Go web application with both OpenAI and locally-hosted models via Ollama.
+It implements observability through Langfuse and provides Terraform configurations for Cloud Run deployment with GPU support.

 ### Architecture